djalbat/occam-grammar-utilities/README.md

 Finally, the old 'unit' rules are discarded and the newly formed 'non-units' rules are combined with the original ones to create a new set:
 ```
   S ::= X "a" | "c" | "d" ;

   X ::= "b" | "c" | "d" ;

   Y ::= "c" | "d" ;

   Z ::= "d" ;
 ```
+There are a couple of points worth noting.
+The first is that termination can be informally proved by noting there are a finite number of 'unit' rules and that each is evaluated at most once.
+The second is that the effective order of the definitions may change.
+For example, if the first rule is changed to `S ::= Y | X "a"` then the result stays the same, with the definition `X "a"` seeming to take precedence over the remaining two definitions `"c"` and `"d"`.
+Theoretically the order of definitions in any rule should not matter, however in practice it can be difficult not to occasionally rely on it.
+A better algorithm would maintain the order of the definitions, and this is left for future work.

 ## Building